jcshan709/jcshan709/README.md

 # Description
 Hello!
-Thank you for spending your time looking at my profile.
+Thank you for spending your time reading my profile.
 Born in 2007 in ***China*** and be interested in programming in 2015.
 Also a sandbox lover (including `Minecraft` and `Terraria`).
 Welcome to friend me on [Steam](https://steamcommunity.com/profiles/76561199083220868).
 Minecraft Account: *A_Chinese_Player*